 Both inland and coastal, the General Land Office Oil Spill division promotes boater education efforts and safe fueling practices to keep Gulf waters clean.
 GLO staff is available to share information about programs such as Scupper Plug and to show even small, chronic spills can be as harmful as a single, large one.

-Partner GLO personnel with ports, industrial plants, petroleum refineries and commercial fishermen to stop spills before they happen.
-Oil spill teams work daily with deep draft cargo vessels, pipelines and shore-based oil handling facilities to conduct audits and inspections and ensure all have plans for safe transfer of oil and spill response.
+GLO personnel partner with ports, industrial plants, petroleum refineries and commercial fishermen to stop spills before they happen.
+Oil spill teams work daily with deep draft cargo vessels, pipeline and shore-based oil handling facilities to conduct audits and inspections and ensure all have plans for safe transfer of oil and spill responses.
 The GLO also drives efforts to remove derelict vessels and structures and eliminate these potential pollution causes.